dorkodu/sage/paper/4 -- Type System.md

 A Sage service may decide to allow coercing different internal types to the expected return type.
 For example when coercing a attribute of type `int` or a `boolean` true value may produce `1` , or a string value `"123"` may be parsed as base‐10 `123`.
 However if internal type coercion cannot be reasonably performed without losing information, then it must raise an *attribute error*.

 Since this coercion behavior is not observable to clients of a Sage service, the precise rules of coercion are left to the implementation.
-The only requirement is that a Sage server must yield values which adhere to the expected Scalar type.
+The only requirement is that a Sage service must yield values which adhere to the expected Scalar type.

 Sage supports a basic set of well‐defined Scalar types.
-A Sage server should support all of these types, and if provides a type by these names, it must adhere to the behavior described below.
+A Sage service should support all of these types, and if provides a type by these names, it must adhere to the behavior described below.

-> By default, all attributes are **flex-typed**, which means they can be any type defined in Sage’s type system, provided that they are valid in the output response format.
+> By default, all attributes are **flex-typed**, which means their values can be any type defined in Sage’s type system, provided that they are valid in the output response format.
 >
 > Also we have a concept called **“constraints”**.
 Oftentimes it is useful to add a constraint to an attribute, like **strict-type**.
 For example, strict-type constraint allows the schema to specify exactly which data type is strictly expected from a specific attribute.